 ATax@ or ATaxes@ shall mean any fee (including license, filing, recording, and registration fees), tax (including any income, gross receipts, franchise, sales, use, withholding, documentary, excise, real, personal, tangible or intangible property tax), interest equalization or stamp tax, assessment (including any maintenance charge, or owner association dues or charges), levy, impost, duty, charge, or withholding of any kind or nature whatsoever, imposed or assessed by any foreign, federal, state or local Governmental Authority, together with any penalty, fine, or interest thereon.

-ATotal Return Swap Confirmation@ shall mean the Confirmation (as defined in the Facility Agreement) dated the date hereof and executed by the Trust and Enron with respect to the Series Tranche.
+ATotal Return Swap Confirmation@ shall mean the Confirmation (as defined in the Facility Agreement) dated as of the date hereof, and executed by the Trust and Enron with respect to the Series Tranche.

 ATransfer@ shall mean any sale, transfer, distribution, or other disposition of all of the Asset LLC Interest by the Trust to any Person.

+ATransfer and Auction Agreement@ shall mean this Transfer and Auction Agreement dated as of the date hereof executed by the Transferor, the Sponsor and the Trust.

+ATransfer Price@ shall mean $11,085,703.

-ATransferor@ shall have the meaning assigned to such term in the first paragraph of this and Auction Agreement.
+ATransferor@ shall have the meaning assigned to such term in the first paragraph of this Sale Transfer and Auction Agreement.

+ATransferor Constitutional Document@ shall have the meaning set forth in the Facility Agreement.

-ATrust@ shall mean Hawaii 125-0 Trust, the Delaware business trust created pursuant to the Trust Agreement.
+ATrust@ shall mean Hawaii I 125-0 Trust, the Delaware business trust created pursuant to the Trust Agreement.

-ATrust Agreement@ shall mean the Trust Agreement the Trust dated as of , 2000, executed by the Trustee, as amended from time to time in accordance with its terms.
+ATrust Agreement@ shall mean the Second Amended and Restated Trust Agreement constituting governing the Trust dated as of March 31 November 17, 2000, executed by the Trustee, as amended and restated on May 31, 2000, as further such agreement is amended from time to time in accordance with its terms.

 ATrust Institution@ shall mean Wilmington Trust Company.